Redshift and Blueshift Explained - How We Know Disance to Far-Off Objects

 Now we know the redshift of a distant object, we can work out its speed.
 This is done using the formula:

-This equation is actually an approximation that is only valid to describe the redshift of galaxies when the recession velocity v is much smaller than the velocity of light c.
+This equation is an approximation that is only valid to describe the redshift of galaxies when the recession velocity v is much smaller than the velocity of light c.

 Where v is the velocity and H0 is the Hubble constant.
 We can then solve this for d.

-which we can combine into the Hubble equation which further gives:
+Solving the redshift equation for v gives v = z c, which we can combine into the Hubble equation, which further gives:

 Example Redshifts

-Currently the objects with the highest known redshifts are galaxies.
-The most reliable redshifts are from spectroscopic data and the highest confirmed spectroscopic redshift of a galaxy is that of IOK-1 at a redshift z = 6.96.
+Currently, the objects with the highest known redshifts are galaxies.
+The most reliable redshifts are from spectroscopic data, and the highest confirmed spectroscopic redshift of a galaxy is that of IOK-1 at a redshift z = 6.96.

-The most distant observed gamma ray burst is GRB 080913, which had a redshift of 6.7.
+The most distant observed gamma-ray burst is GRB 080913, which had a redshift of 6.7.

+My website and its content are free to use without the clutter of adverts, popups, marketing messages or anything else like that.
 If you enjoyed reading this article, or it helped you in some way, all I ask in return is you leave a comment below or share this page with your friends.
 Thank you.